 - 2 tablespoons vegetable oil (canola or olive oil work well too)

 - 2 tablespoons low sodium soy sauce

-- 1 teaspoon seasoned salt (your favorite steak seasoning)
+- 1 teaspoon seasoned salt like Montreal Steak

 - ½ teaspoon red pepper flakes